So you’ve decided you want to try yoga. You have your leggings on and your yoga mat in hand. However, something is still holding you back.

 Rest the fingertips onto the ground.
 If your hamstrings are tight place a small bend in the knees.
 Breathe deeply here feeling a stretch in the hamstrings and a lengthening in the spine.

 Start with these basic yoga poses and observe the changes you feel in your body.
 Enjoy this time as you explore and build your practice.
-Once you have this strong foundation, your practice will blossom.
+Once you have this strong foundational pose, your practice will blossom.

 See more yoga poses: Yoga Pose Directory